About the Artist

 Donna Backues has a BA in Studio Art and Graphic Design from Southern Illinois University, an MFA from The Pennsylvania Academy of the Fine Arts and an MA in Urban Studies & Community Arts, from Eastern University.

-After finishing her undergraduate degree in 1985, Donna worked as a graphic designer for several years.
-In 1989, she moved to Indonesia and lived for 18 years raising two children and working alongside her husband in a grass roots development organization.
-For the first couple of years, Donna invested time in language and culture learning as well as painting, drawing and learning the Javanese technique of batik at a small home industry near her home.
+After some years working as a graphic designer, Donna moved to Indonesia in 1989 and lived for 18 years raising two children and working in grass roots development.
+She invested time in language and culture learning as well as painting, drawing and learning the Javanese technique of batik at a small home industry near her home.

-Besides teaching for a time at the Village of Arts and Humanities and the Mural Arts Program in Philadelphia, Donna has been awarded numerous residencies through the Philadelphia Art Museum’s Delphi Art Futures and Art Partners program, Spiral Q and Rutgers Camden Center for the Arts.
+After returning to the US and finishing her MFA in 2010, Donna taught for a time at the Village of Arts and Humanities and the Mural Arts Program in Philadelphia.
+She has been awarded numerous residencies through the Philadelphia Art Museum’s Delphi Art Futures and Art Partners program, Spiral Q and Rutgers Camden Center for the Arts.
 In 2013 Donna won first prize in the American Batik Design Competition, in 2014 she was awarded the Art & Change Grant by the Leeway foundation and in 2017 she was awarded the NewCourtland Fellowship.